FUComplete/Patch/README.md

 ### True Raw/Ele/Status

 "Debloats" the Raw, Element and Status values of all weapons.
 Similar feature like in Portable 3rd where you had the true value listed.
-There's 2 versions depending on which language you patched, if English choose `EN` else if Japanese choose `JP`.

 # FAQ